 - 4.7.2 The Community Surveys sought views on community facility priorities for the Neighbourhood Plan to consider.
 The highest priorities for improvement and enhancement were: - Dedicated car parking for the Church, School and Village Hall - Modernisation of the Village Hall facilities - Improved school drop-off facilities - 4.7.3 The Village School is a key asset for the Group Parish and is protected by Policy BW&GB19.
 The School has a wide catchment and is a significant generator of vehicle movements which impact on the amenity of residents living around it, especially Valley View and Harp Lane.
 The Parish Council will continue to work with Herefordshire Council and the School to develop a package of measures to mitigate these impacts as set out in the Traffic Management and Road Safety Action Plan. - 4.7.4 The Village Hall is an important focal point for the community and forms part of the cluster of late 19th century buildings in the heart of the settlement.
 However, the building would benefit from sensitive refurbishment and modernisation including the provision of dedicated car parking, kitchen and disabled WC facilities.
 The existing car parking arrangements are informal and fall far short of the standards required by the Herefordshire Council parking guidelines.
 St Andrews Church also has no dedicated car parking resulting in the dangerous situation where users of the Church and Village Hall park on the carriageway of the A44.
-The PCC has submitted a planning application for a small community car park but this will not provide sufficient capacity for all uses especially if all are in use at the same time.
+Planning permission was granted on 1 may 2019 (reference P184612/F) for a vehicle access and parking area.
 The Call for Sites submission for Housing Allocation Site 1 included the provision of community car parking.
 This site is well located to serve the needs of the community and has the potential to provide around 16 spaces.